reeseaustin55/Gwyddion_2_Python_Code/README.md

 The `run_batch.py` script keeps the editable constants approach of the original script while delegating the heavy lifting to the reusable package.
-Adjust the constants at the top of the file and execute it with Python:
+Adjust the constants (including the list of channel numbers) at the top of the file and execute it with Python:

 ```bash
 python run_batch.py